hivtools/hivtools-mcp/app/knowledge/instructions.md

 ## Dataset status

 What a country's figures are depends on the country.
 Every response's `meta.source` label (or `meta.sources`) says how they must be described — use that wording when quoting a number.
+Some countries are **synthetic demonstration data** (area names end "- Demo", area IDs end `_demo`): call those synthetic, never present them as real epidemiological facts about any country.

 ## Workflow — always